Sky take on the Mystics, aim for 4th straight victory

 BOTTOM LINE: Chicago will attempt to keep its three-game win streak alive when the Sky take on Washington.

 The Mystics have gone 4-4 against Eastern opponents.
-Washington ranks sixth in college basketball with 25.6 defensive rebounds per game led by Elena Delle Donne averaging 5.3.
+Washington ranks sixth in the WNBA with 25.6 defensive rebounds per game led by Elena Delle Donne averaging 5.3.

 The Sky are 5-0 against Eastern Conference opponents.
 Chicago is fifth in the Eastern Conference shooting 31.6% from downtown.
 Dana Evans leads the Sky shooting 41.2% from 3-point range.